open-dc-grid/standard/6_12V_link.md

 [ Capacitor overloads ?? ]

+### Grid Overload and Fault Isolation

+Many circumstances can cause the overall power demand from loads to exceed the power available from sources.
+In the simple case with a source supplying power to non-communicating loads wired to a common bus this can manifest as an over-current condition analogous to blowing a fuse on a normal AC grid.
+The source must use its normal over-current protection and disconnect current flow.

+A managed grid like ODG has more options.
+If its sources have multiple ports that can controlled independently, it may be able via current monitoring to isolate the overload to one port and disconnect that port while leaving the others functioning.
+If the load on each port is below I<sub>max</sub> but the aggregate exceeds the current capacity of the source, it may choose to shut down a subset of its ports on a priority basis.

+Communicating loads give the source or sources more options.
+Among the parameters that a communicating load is required to supply is its normal power demand.
+The grid can selectively prioritize loads using administrative configuration.

+[More TBD]

 ### Reverse Polarity Protection

 All ports shall implement reverse polarity protection so that the device is not damaged when connected to a voltage source of V<sub>reverse</sub> for an indefinite period.
+When connected with reverse polarity, the device is not expected to function (Functional Status 3) but must resume normal operation (Functional Status 1) when correct polarity is re-applied with no intervention by the user required.

 If a port supports communications, recommended that the communications logic be powered by a full-bridge rectifier so that it will continue to operate